Pierre Tallet

 Pierre Tallet (born in 1966) is a French Egyptologist, most famous for discovering the Diary of Merer.
-He served as President of the French Society of Egyptology from 2009 to 2017.
+He served as president of the French Society of Egyptology from 2009 to 2017.

 Publications

 Tallet has authored various books and academic papers involving the Great Pyramid of Giza.
-Below is a full list of his works, some of which he collaborated with other authors and have been translated from French to English.
+Below is a full list of his works, some of which he collaborated on with other authors and have been translated from French to English.
 These publications are according to the National Library of France and the Library of Congress.